spdx/spdx-spec/chapters/5-snippet-information.md

 The options to populate this field are limited to:

 The SPDX License List short form identifier, if the license is on the SPDX License List;
-A reference to the license, denoted by LicenseRef-[idstring], if the license is not on the SPDX License List;
+A reference to the license, denoted by `LicenseRef-[idstring]`, if the license is not on the SPDX License List;

-NONE, if the snippet contains no license information whatsoever; or NOASSERTION, if:
+`NONE`, if the snippet contains no license information whatsoever; or

+`NOASSERTION`, if:

 (i) the SPDX snippet creator has made no attempt to determine this field; or